freenas/freenas-docs/userguide/services.rst

 The messages within the client indicate that the FTP connection is successful.
-The user can now navigate the contents of the root folder on the remote site—this is the volume/dataset that was specified in the FTP service configuration.
+The user can now navigate the contents of the root folder on the remote site—this is the pool or dataset that was specified in the FTP service configuration.
 The user can also transfer files between the local site (their system) and the remote site (the
 %brand% system).